 This is a torii gate to Tsurugaoka Hachimangu Shrine at the beginning of January.
 Tens of thousands of people visit this shrine to wish their dreams come true.
 I also visit this shrine every year to wish the health and happiness of my family.

 You can see two Chinese characters at the entrance gate.
 They mean “Happy New Year!”.

 You can go into the Buddha if you like.
 This picture shows the inside of the Buddha.
-The hole at the right is the head of Buddha.
+The hole at the left is the head of the Buddha.
 You are now in the national treasure!

-It is said that Hase-dera Temple was established in 736.
-Its principal image of Buddha is a Kannon Bodhisattva which has eleven faces.
+It is said that Hasedera Temple was established in 736.
+Its principal image of the Buddha is a Kannon Bodhisattva which has eleven faces.
 It is about 9 meters tall and one of the biggest wooden statue in Japan.
-Sorry, no pictures because taking pictures are prohibited in Kannon hall.
+Sorry, no pictures because taking pictures is prohibited in the Kannon hall.

 This temple is also known as “flower temple”.
 You can enjoy beautiful flower viewing according to seasons.
 Above are hydrangea and iris.

-You can also enjoy beautiful ocean view from the lookout.
+You can also enjoy beautiful ocean view from a lookout.
 I like this scenery very much because it’s so beautiful!